Scope

 1. Programmatic Accreditation

-Within the United States, programmatic accreditation for intensive English programs (IEPs) and English language units with a direct reporting line within the administration of universities and colleges, including community colleges, that are accredited by a regional or other institutional accrediting body.
-In addition to the IEP or English language unit, CEA offers accreditation to other regularly offered non-credit English language teaching and learning programs within the unit that offers the IEP.
-Such programs and units may be part of academic departments (such as ESL, English, linguistics, education), non-instructional units (such as student affairs or international student affairs departments), or continuing education units.
-Additionally, CEA offers programmatic accreditation to IEPs within government agencies.
+Within the United States, CEA offers programmatic accreditation for English language programs (ELPs) and units with a direct reporting line within the administration of universities and colleges which are accredited by a regional or national institutional accrediting body.
+Such programs and units may be part of academic departments (such as ESL, English, linguistics, education), non-instructional units (such as student affairs or international student affairs departments), continuing education units, or other units.
+Sites seeking programmatic accreditation may apply to add accreditation of other regularly offered non-degree English or language teaching and learning programs within the unit that offers the ELP (such as TESL/TEFL teacher training certificate, foreign language, youth, or other courses or programs in addition to an ELP); additional accreditation of such programs is contingent upon the accreditation of the ELP or the English language unit.
+Additionally, CEA offers programmatic accreditation to ELPs within government agencies.

 2. Institutional Accreditation

-Within the U.S., institutional accreditation for independent English language schools/institutions that offer an intensive English program.
-Such institutions may offer ESL/EFL teacher training and foreign languages in addition to an IEP.
+Within the United States, CEA offers institutional accreditation for independent English language schools/institutions that offer an eligible English language program (ELP).
+Such institutions may offer TESL/TEFL teacher training certificate, foreign language, youth, or other courses or programs in addition to an ELP.
+However, all the educational programs offered must be within CEA’s scope of English or language teaching and learning, and all programs offered must be included in the accreditation review.
 The forms of ownership and governance of such institutions and the organizational structures in which they exist can vary greatly.
-Such institutions may be governed by individual proprietors, governing boards, or corporate managers and may exist as stand-alone single-owner schools, not-for-profit organizations governed by boards, or units that are part of larger, multi-site systems.
+Such institutions may be governed by individual proprietors, governing boards, or corporate managers and may exist as stand-alone single-owner schools, not-for-profit organizations governed by boards, or units that are part of larger, multisite systems.
 Such institutions may also conduct classes on a university or college campus by contractual agreements.

 3. General Accreditation